-In connection with the completion of this offering, we will effect a -forcompletion of this offering, all 600,000 issued and outstanding shares of our Series A Convertible Preferred Stock will automatically convert into shares of Common Stock and Warrants (based on an assumed initial public offering price of \$, the midpoint of the price range set forth on the cover page of this prospectus).
+In connection with the completion of this offering, we will effect a 1-foroffering, all 600,000 issued and outstanding shares of our Series A Preferred Stock will automatically convert into shares of Common Stock and Warrants (based on an assumed initial public offering price of \$\( \) , the midpoint of the price range set forth on the cover page of this prospectus).
 We refer to these actions as the "IPO Transactions."
-In this prospectus, we include certain metrics on an "as adjusted" basis to give effect to the IPO Transactions.
+In this prospectus, we include certain metrics on an "as adjusted" basis to give effect to the Contribution Agreement Share Issuance and IPO Transactions.